 - Notify teachers if a child or another student is demonstrating inappropriate behavior.Summer Assistants will not be left alone with a child or group of children at anytime during their assistantships.
 Personal cell phones, laptops, and digital cameras are not permitted during the time Summer Assistants are volunteering.

 Summer Assistants will not be left alone with a child or group of children at anytime during their assistantships.
 Personal cell phones, laptops, and digital cameras are not permitted during the time Summer Assistants are volunteering.

 M.LiT Summer Assistants will help summer camp participants understand and follow these guidelines:

 - Use “inside” voices.

 - Use only graphite pencils while drawing or taking notes in the galleries.

 - Don’t use flash photography in the galleries.

-- Don’t touch works of art, the pedestals on which artwork stands, or the cases in which artwork is displayed.
+- Don’t touch works of art or the pedestals on which artwork stands or the cases in which artwork is contained.

 - Don’t take food, drinks, backpacks, large bags, or umbrellas into the galleries.

 - Don’t engage in any inappropriate physical contact while on the Museum campus; this includes but is not limited to allowing students to sit on your or each other’s laps, performing gymnastic tricks, or engaging in games and sports without the teacher’s direction.